 Reptiles & Amphibians

 Set inside our Rainforest Diner is a unique reptile and amphibian display to educate and capture the attention of our reptile loving visitors.
 If you don’t love reptiles, there is alternative seating away from our display so we allow you to make the choice of observing these creatures in their vivariums or enjoying your dining experience away from them.
-We have two species of lizard within the display including 5 Bearded Dragons and a Sudan Plated Lizard.
 The Bearded dragons are favourite among visitors because of their characteristics and colour changing abilities.
 Their signature ‘Beard’ will change to black to assert dominance and their bodies vary in colour to adapt to heat or mood changes.
-The Sudan Plated Lizard is much more timid and scatty than our relaxed Bearded Dragons, watch it as it whips around its vivarium.
-Its plated amour suit is great for protection from predators such as eagles & hawks in the wild.
+They are very interesting to watch as they move around their vivarium or bask under the warm lamps, they often display different hand waving gestures and head bobbing as they square up to you… probably jealous of your food!

 Our tortoises are of all shapes and sizes ranging from our smallest of just a few inches, to Albert our largest Tortoise, weighing in at 5 stone!
 Sulcata Tortoises are the third largest species in the world and the largest of the mainland species, they are quite interesting to watch with their prehistoric characteristics.
 Surprisingly, they can move quite quickly in warm climates but will slow down to almost a halt in cold weather which can be quite dangerous if left exposed for too long.
 So if you visit in the winter months when it is particularly cold, please be patient with them as they may chose to stay in their house where there is heat lighting, to avoid a potentially fatal exposure outside.